2026-02-24

 atomicity invariant

-init is atomic with respect to p:
+init is atomic with respect to semantic state at function return:

 reinitialization guarantee